CDSoft/panda/README.md

   - For PDF (LaTeX) documents, the default format is PDF
   - For other documents, the default format is SVG
-  - The file extension is added to the `img` field

 E.g.: